-Method of assessment Component 1: The study of religions: beliefs, teachings and practices from Christianity and Islam- written exam-1 hour 45 minutes -96 marks, plus 6 marks for spelling, punctuation, and grammar-50% of GCSE Questions.
+Method of assessment Component 1: The study of religions: beliefs, teachings and practices from Christianity and Islam- writter exam-1 hour 45 minutes -96 marks, plus 6 marks for spelling, punctuation and grammar-50% of GCSE Questions.
 Each religion has a common structure of two five-part questions of 1, 2, 4, 5 and 12 marks.
 Each religion is marked out of 48.
-Component 2: Thematic studies- four religious, philosophical, and ethical studies themes-Written exam: hour 45 minutes- 96 marks, plus 3 marks for spelling, punctuation and grammar - 50% of GCSE Questions Each theme has a common structure of one five-part question of 1, 2, 4, 5 and 12 marks.
+Component 2: Thematic studies- four religious, philosophical and ethical studies themes-Written exam: 2 hour 45 minutes- 96 marks, plus 3 marks for spelling, punctuation and grammar - 50% of GCSE Questions Each theme has a common structure of one five-part question of 1, 2, 4, 5 and 12 marks.
 Each theme is marked out of 24.
 Exam board AQA Specification A What will you study?
 Paper 1: Christianity Beliefs and Teachings and Christian Practices- Students are made aware that it is one of the diverse religious traditions and beliefs in Great Britain today and that the main religious tradition in Great Britain is Christianity.
 They will study the beliefs, teachings and practices of Christianity and their basis in Christian sources of wisdom and authority.
-From this they will look at the influence of the beliefs, teachings and practices studied on individuals, communities, and societies.
+From this they will look at the influence of the beliefs, teachings and practices studied on individuals, communities and societies.
 Paper 1: Islam Beliefs and Teachings and Islam Practices- Students study Islam as one of the diverse religious traditions and beliefs in Great Britain today.
 They will study the beliefs, teachings and practices of Islam and their basis in Islamic sources of wisdom and authority.
-From this they will look at the influence of the beliefs, teachings and practices studied on individuals, communities, and societies.
-Paper 2: Thematic studies- Theme A: Relationships and families, Theme C: Existence of God & Revelation, Theme D: Religion, peace and conflict, Theme E: Religion, crime and punishment will be studied, and students will explore different religious perspectives on the issues and compare between religious and non-religious beliefs such as atheism and humanism.
-They will study religious, philosophical, and ethical arguments related to the issues raised, and their impact and influence on the modern world.
+From this they will look at the influence of the beliefs teachings and practices studied on individuals, communities and societies.
+Paper 2: Thematic studies- Theme A: Relationships and families, Theme B: Religion and life, Theme D Religion, peace and conflict, Theme E: Religion, crime and punishment will be studied and students will explore different religious perspectives on the issues and compare between religious and non-religious beliefs such as atheism and humanism.
+They will study religious, philosophical and ethical arguments related to the issues raised, and their impact and influence on the modern world.
 What skills will you develop?
-Enhance their spiritual, moral, and cultural development, helping them to contribute to social cohesion develop: Develop their knowledge and understanding of religions and non-religious beliefs, such as atheism and humanism Develop their knowledge and understanding of religious beliefs, teachings and sources of wisdom and authority Reflect on and develop their own values, belief, meaning, purpose, and their influence on human life Reflect on and develop their own values, beliefs, and attitudes in the light of what they have learnt and contribute to their preparation for adult life in a global community What can you do by the A-level Religious Studies end of the course?
-A-Level Philosophy A-Level Philosophy and Ethics Careers can include Higher Education Lecturer Primary School Teacher Secondary School Teacher Charity fundraiser Counsellor Civil Service administrator International aid/Developer Mediator
+Enhance their spiritual, moral and cultural development, helping them to contribute to social cohesior Develop their knowledge and understanding of religions and non-religious beliefs, such as atheism and humanism Develop their knowledge and understanding of religious beliefs, teachings and sources of wisdom and authority Reflect on and develop their own values, belief, meaning, purpose and their influence on human life Reflect on and develop their own values, beliefs and attitudes in the light of what they have learnt and contribute to their preparation for adult life in a global community What can you do by the end of the course?
+A-level Religious Studies A-Level Philosophy A-Level Philosophy and Ethics Careers can include Higher Education Lecturer Primary School Teacher Primary School Teacher Secondary School Teacher Secondary School Teacher Secondary School Teacher Charity fundraiser Secondary School Teacher Charity fundraiser Counsellor